DanteLore/weather-etl/README.md

 * How to deal with failures - what happens if the job fails - only 24h of data is available on the API, so failure would mean data loss.
 How to deal with this IRL?
 * Check validity of data, handle bugs/bad data etc elegantly
 * Schema-on-write validation
+* How would we deal with changing schemas?